anjrv/cluster8_hotels/README.md

 # Version control for Cluster 8 Hotels

 **Required dependencies:**
 hoteldeps.jar located in the root of the project contains dependencies for the JDBC driver as well as mail and activation drivers that provide email features.
-It is required at runtime.
+It is required to compile the email engine and is required by both the email engine and database functions at runtime.

 **Initial setup done by:**
-* Compile required class files with `javac hotels/*.java`
+* Compile required class:
+    - On windows: `javac -cp .;hoteldeps.jar hotels/*.java`
+    - On UNIX: `javac -cp .:hoteldeps.jar hotels/*.java`
 * Prepare database by running the included Setup script:
     - On windows: `java -cp .;hoteldeps.jar hotels/Setup`
     - On UNIX: `java -cp .:hoteldeps.jar hotels/Setup`